-Over the period of the previous Medium Term Financial Strategy (2014-16), a number of new local government financing mechanisms were embedded in the Councils' overall funding framework.
+Over the last few years, a number of local government financing mechanisms have become embedded in the Councils' overall funding framework.
 For example:

 - a share of business rates growth is now retained locally by the councils, and by a Suffolk "pool"; - the councils set council tax discounts locally, rather than eligible residents receiving council tax benefit; - the New Homes Bonus; and - the funding of Disabled Facilities Grants from the Better Care Fund.